oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 ### REST Design (Modeling)

-Feature is not exposed to the REST API.
+Feature is not exposed currently to the REST API.

 ### Backend